cchirag/reactez/README.md

 rez g
 ```

-This takes you to an easy-to-use prompt that helps you to generate Components and Pages.
+This takes you to an easy-to-use prompt that helps you to generate Components,Pages and implement Axios into your project with ease.

 ## Component generation

-## Functional Component
+### Functional Component

 ```
 rez component [COMPONENTNAME]